gocd/docs.go.cd/installation/performance_tuning.md

 Yourkit java profiler is a recommended tool for profiling the CPU and memory of the GO Server.

 To start using yourkit, download the latest version of the Yourkit java profiler from http://www.yourkit.com/download/index.jsp.
-Unpack to [yourkit\_profiler\_directory] The following steps will enable the Go server to pick up the yourkit profiler agent and enable us to take memory and cpu snapshots.
+Unpack to [yourkit\_profiler\_directory] The following steps will enable the GoCD server to pick up the yourkit profiler agent and enable us to take memory and cpu snapshots.

 For Linux

 1. Create a symlink for ```libyjpagent.so``` file to ```/usr/lib/yourkit``` folder.
-When the Go server starts up, it looks at this folder to see if it needs to start with profiling enabled or not.
+When the GoCD server starts up, it looks at this folder to see if it needs to start with profiling enabled or not.
 If you want to change the default path of the yourkit agent, you can edit ```server.sh``` at ```/usr/share/go-server/server.sh```

     ```shell
     $ sudo ln -s [yourkit_profiler_directory]/bin/linux-x86-32/libyjpagent.so /usr/lib/yourkit/libyjpagent.so